MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 When attempting to resolve a name HOST, clients should follow in-order:

-1. Issue parallel AAAA, A, and HTTPSSVC queries for the name HOST.
+1. Issue parallel AAAA/A and HTTPSSVC queries for the name HOST.
    The answers for these may or may not include CNAME pointers before reaching one or more of these records.

-2. If an HTTPSSVC record of SvcRecordType "0" is returned for HOST, clients should loop back to step 1 replacing HOST with SvcDomainName.
+2. If an HTTPSSVC record of SvcRecordType "0" is returned for HOST, clients should loop back to step 1 replacing HOST with SvcDomainName, subject to loop detection heuristics.

 3. If one or more HTTPSSVC record of SvcRecordType "1" is returned for HOST, clients should synthesize equivalent Alt-Svc records based